If you’re thinking about homeschooling your children, then you are likely wondering what the state homeschool requirements are where you live.

 This article is a work in progress.
 If we don’t have all the information for your state yet, here is how you can find the information.

-- Home School Legal Defense Association (HSLDA) has a helpful map that shows the homeschool laws by state.
-When you click your state, it will show you what is required to legally home school in your state.
+- Home School Legal Defense Association.
+HSLDA shares a helpful map that shows the homeschool laws by state.
+When you click your state, it will show you what is required to legally homeschool in your state.

-- Find your state homeschooling organization.
+- Your State Homeschooling Organization.
 Google your state + homeschooling organization or association.

-- You can go to this U.S. Department of Education link to access any United States state, commonwealth, territory, or freely associated state.
-This website has very helpful information and includes links to your State Department of Education and more.
+- U.S. Department of Education.
+Access any United States state, commonwealth, territory, or freely associated state.
+This website shares helpful information and includes links to your State Department of Education.

-- Look for your State Department of Education.
+- Your State Department of Education.
 After you click on the U.S. Department of Education website, click your state.

-- Discover your state’s laws around homeschooling.
+- Discover Your State’s Laws for Homeschooling.
 Visit Congress.gov for a list of state legislature websites.
 Once you are on your state’s legislature website, look for a link to education and go from there.
 You can also do a search for homeschooling.

 There are many terms that you will want to search for on your state’s education site.
 Try these terms for the best results.